Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 It is also the location of Herb Alley, a small alleyway of shops specializing in Chinese medicinal herbs.
 You probably won’t spend much time or eat in this night market, but it’s worth a stroll for the crusty/old-time vibe.

 2. Guangzhou Street Night Market

-Starting at the northwestern corner of Longshan Temple and running west on Guangzhou Street, this market is the most similar of the four to other night markets in Taipei.
+Starting at the southwestern corner of Longshan Temple and running west on Guangzhou Street, this market is the most similar of the four to other night markets in Taipei.
 The foods on offer are pretty standard, but I did find one rather special item: deep fried marlin cakes stuffed with hard boiled egg.